QBioImaging/napari-opt-handler/README.md

 - If you want to correct for fluorescence photo-bleaching, current version of the plugin does not provide it.
 Please submit a feature request or upvote an existing one.

-##### Fluorescence Bleaching correction (TO fill)
+#### Fluorescence Bleaching correction
 <img src="https://github.com/QBioImaging/napari-opt-handler/blob/main/doc_images/bleach_corr.png" width="500"/>
+An option for correcting fluorescence bleaching along the sinogram is also available.
+For each angle, the mean intensity values along the columns are calculated and then used as correction factors to divide the intensity values of each row.
+Once the correction is done, a plot showing the mean values along the row axes for each angle appears in the viewer.
+This feature assumes that the stack is in the form (angles, rows, columns).

-Note that this correction does not take care of shadowing which is apparent in the Figure[ref], where the Fluorescence excitation light comes from the right side.
+Note that this correction does not take care of shadowing which is apparent in the [Figure], where the Fluorescence excitation light comes from the right side.

 ### ✂️ Other
 #### Binning